 Ways that fathers discourage children:

-Central to everything else is to be a man who loves God.
-The greatest commandment teaches us to love God with all our heart, soul, mind, and strength— a love that consumes our entire lives.
-Love is a verb–an action.
-It is also a value word directed toward something of supreme worth–God himself!
+Be a man who loves God.
+The greatest commandment teaches us to love God with all our heart, soul, mind, and strength.
+Love is a verb — an action.
+It’s also a value word.
+We love what is important to us.

 As a nation, we desperately need “… to turn the hearts of the fathers to their children” (Luke 1:17).
 When men turn to God, they also turn their hearts toward home.
 Help your children reach beyond the temporal world by showing them a deeply committed relationship with the eternal God.

-Lead your family in worship.
+Lead your family by your example of worshipping God.
 God speaks to us through the Bible — do you know what He says?
 Be the leader in getting your family involved in the life of your Church.
 Our children need a solid moral and spiritual foundation and your example is immeasurable in providing it!

 I challenge all fathers to aim for “no-regret fatherhood.”

 - Be flexible in the phases of life.

 - Love God.

 More for Dads: 20 Quotes from Father Hunger